-Information about a leave of absence or a medical leave of absence may be found in the Academic Policies and General Regulations section of the Pace University Graduate Catalog at https://catalog.pace.edu/graduate/academic/academic-policies-general-regulations/disruption-normal-academic-progress/leave-absence/
+Information about a leave of absence or a medical leave of absence may be found in the Academic Policies and General Regulations section of the Pace University Graduate Catalog.

-The Resumption of Studies policy and procedure may be found in the Academic Policies and General Regulations section of the Pace University Graduate Catalog at https://catalog.pace.edu/undergraduate/academic/academic-policies-general-regulations/disruption-normal-academic-progress/resumption-studies/
+The Resumption of Studies policy and procedure may be found in the Academic Policies and General Regulations section of the Pace University Graduate Catalog.